The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

-Pei made secret trips to Paris to study the scope of the project, understand it better, and then commit.
-He accepted after four months of research.
+Pei made secret trips to Paris to study the project’s scope, understand it better, and then commit.
+Finally, he accepted after four months of research.

 The people of France were not happy with the President’s choice of the architect for the Louvre’s upgrade.

 They thought IM Pei was not French enough to be entrusted with the critical task of redesigning the treasured Parisian landmark.